TZDSGeek/Project_1/README.md

 * Reject the null hypothesis: There is a significant difference in standard deviation.
 * r-value: 0.8623664653984808, indicates a strong correlation with both variables.

+The top 50 NBA players in shot blocks have a higher average per game but also more variability than the rest of the league.
+Surprisingly, when considering the overall league trend, these top performers fall below the line, indicating potential higher variability if the entire league matched their performance.
+In essence, the top 50 players appear more consistent in shot blocks compared to the rest of the league.

 ![Blocks](https://github.com/TZDSGeek/Project_1/assets/62526904/277722a2-9565-462b-9b97-4694bbb20cfb)

 # Steals
-* Top 5 most consistent top performers were: Chris Paul, Jason Kidd, Ricky Rubio, Allen Iverson, and Baron Davis Significance between high performance and consistency?
+* Top 5 most consistent top performers were: Chris Paul, Jason Kidd, Ricky Rubio, Allen Iverson, and Baron Davis

+Significance between high performance and consistency?

 * T-statistic: 42.973780114954124
 * P-value: 5.479311290129507e-51
 * Reject the null hypothesis: There is a significant difference in standard deviation.
 * r-value:  0.8594005618731932, does indeed indicate a strong correlation between both variables

+The top 50 NBA players in steals have a higher average per game but also more variability than the rest of the league.
+Surprisingly, when considering the overall league trend, these top performers fall below the line, indicating potential higher variability if the entire league matched their performance.
+In essence, the top 50 players appear more consistent in steals compared to the rest of the league.

 ![Steals](https://github.com/TZDSGeek/Project_1/assets/62526904/6392f616-f5ed-45f1-b260-ed7cbc419950)